-While Instagram, Facebook, and Twitter continue to be hotel brand priorities in 2018, Pinterest often gets overlooked.
+While Instagram, Facebook, and Twitter continue to be hospitality brand priorities in 2018, Pinterest in hotel marketing often gets overlooked.

 Some of Pinterest’s most popular topics are related to the hospitality industry, such as “local travel,” “historical travel,” and “24 hour travel.”

 The fact that people are searching for travel topics isn’t the only justification to hop on the Pinterest train, though.
 Here are four other reasons your hotel should incorporate Pinterest into its marketing strategy.